MauricioRoman/mxnet-lambda/README.md

 # MXNet package for AWS Lambda

 This is a reference application that predicts labels along with their probablities for an image using a pre-trained model with [Apache MXNet](http://mxnet.io) deployed on [AWS Lambda](https://aws.amazon.com/lambda).
+It has been adapted from the original function available from AWS Labs (https://github.com/awslabs/mxnet-lambda) so that users can specify, using Lambda environment variables, the model they want to use.

 A Serverless Application Model template (SAM) and instructions are provided to automate the creation of an API endpoint.
 You can leverage this package and its precompiled libraries to build your prediction pipeline on AWS Lambda with MXNet.

-Additional models can be found in the [Model Zoo](http://data.mxnet.io/models/)
+Additional models can be found in the [Model Zoo](http://data.mxnet.io/models/).

-## This repo shows how you can deploy Apache MXNet with AWS Lambda:

-- Using AWS CLI to create a Lambda function
-- Using Serverless Application Model (SAM) to create a serverless application with API Gateway and AWS Lambda
+## This repo shows how you can deploy Apache MXNet with AWS Lambda using Serverless Application Model (SAM) to create a serverless application with API Gateway and AWS Lambda

 ## Components